 of the Listing Agreement and DPE guidelines on Corporate Governance.

 The certificate forms part of this Report at Annexure- C.

 Secretarial Compliance Report confirming compliance by Practicing

-Company Secretary to the applicable provisions of Companies Act 1956,
+Company Secretary to the applicable provisions of the Companies Act,

-Public Sector Enterprises, 2010, forms part of this Report at Annexure-
+Guidelines, forms part of this Report at Annexure- D.

-Details of conservation of energy and technology absorption in
+of energy and technology absorption in accordance with Companies

 As per provisions of section 217(2A) of the Companies Act, 1956 read

 with the Companies (Particulars of Employees) Rules, 1975, every